CVE-2026-6741: CWE-269 Improper Privilege Management in latepoint LatePoint – Calendar Booking Plugin for Appointments and Events

 Technical Analysis

 The LatePoint plugin for WordPress suffers from improper privilege management (CWE-269) due to a missing authorization check in the execute() method of the connect-customer-to-wp-user ability.
-The method only requires the customer__edit capability, which the latepoint_agent role has by default, but does not verify if the targeted WordPress user ID belongs to a privileged account.
-This allows an authenticated attacker with the latepoint_agent role to associate any LatePoint customer record with an administrator's WordPress account and reset the administrator's password, resulting in complete control over the site.
-The vulnerability affects versions up to and including 5.4.1 and has a CVSS 3.1 score of 8.8 (high severity).
-No official patch or remediation guidance is currently available.
+The method only requires the customer__edit capability assigned to the latepoint_agent role by default, without verifying if the targeted WordPress user ID belongs to a privileged account.
+This allows an authenticated attacker with the latepoint_agent role to associate any LatePoint customer record with an administrator's WordPress user account and reset the administrator's password through the standard customer password-reset process, resulting in complete control over the WordPress site.
+The vulnerability has a CVSS 3.1 base score of 8.8, indicating high severity.

 Potential Impact